Testing our portfolio for COVID-19: Why we sold Turkey

 Testing our markets for COVID-19

 Emerging markets have always been known for their growth: despite higher risks, investors have been looking at these markets to capture higher returns.
 However, when the pandemic kicked into high gear, most of that growth disappeared, and instead the long-standing vulnerabilities were exposed.
-Our framework to assess these vulnerabilities through six different metrics discussed earlier is presented below.
+Our framework to assess these vulnerabilities through five methods discussed earlier is presented below.
 While it is not intended to be exhaustive, it aims to shed light on the resilience of our markets during the pandemic.

 The results paint a varied picture of the COVID-19 impact on emerging markets, with no one country excelling in all parameters but with some performing better than others overall.
 Based on our analysis, we sold our entire Turkey position and reduced our exposure to Thailand and South Africa.